 One of the true 4-H learning experiences is record keeping.
 This does take time, but the 4-H’er actually learns important skills that will benefit them in the future.
 This will be kept as long as the 4-H member remains a 4-H’er.
 All 4-H members are asked to complete a 4-H Record Book each year as part of 4-H Membership.
 A record book will be composed of a Completed Personal Page and the Permanent Record.
 4-H’ers are also encouraged to complete a Membership Pin application each year.
-Record Books, KAP forms and Membership Pin applications should all be submitted to your club leader by the due date as specified by your club leader.
+Record Books, Project Report Forms and Membership Pin applications should all be submitted to your club leader by the due date as specified by your club leader.
 Each club will have a different deadline.
 Your leaders will then submit these to the Extension Office by the given due date.

 Keeping records throughout the year helps to ease the pressure of deadlines some feel when record books are due.
 Parents are advised to oversee the child’s work, but the records should be completed by the child as part of their 4-H learning experience.

 - 2019 Achievement Program

 - 2018 Achievement Program